©1997-2017 Amelia Earhart

 Here above we have the same person shown in younger and older

 forms.
 There is no room for arguing this point anymore.
 Younger to older character traits also aligned.
-No, you are not
+No, one is no longer

-going to tell me the person identified as 'Irene Craigmile' in the above photographs is Amelia's 1930s pilot friend who
+able to say that the person identified as 'Irene Craigmile' in the above photographs is Amelia's 1930s pilot friend who

 The TRUTH is, Amelia Earhart had a friend in the 1930s who was a budding